Mica Estrada, Associate Dean of the Office of Opportunity and Engagement

 Coretta Jenerette, PhD, RN, FAAN, is the senior health equity scholar at the UCSF School of Nursing and the Thelma Shobe Endowed Chair.
 Jenerette was the inaugural associate dean for Diversity, Equity and Inclusivity at the University of South Carolina's College of Nursing.
 A trailblazer of “firsts,” she is a first-generation college graduate, the inaugural chair of the Foundation for Sickle Cell Disease Research Nursing Symposium and a founding member of the Midlands of South Carolina Black Nurses Association.
 She has been honored for her leadership and contributions through numerous awards including the USC College of Nursing Best Research Mentor, the Healthcare Hero Award from the Sickle Cell Community Consortium, the Voice of Public Health Award from the South Carolina Public Health Association and the 2023 Medical Research Award from the Sickle Cell Consortium.

-Emebet Aklilu, Director of Operations
+Emebet Aklilu, Director of Engagement and Operations

 Her research is based in developing trauma-informed, culturally competent programs for niche groups.
 For example, she developed a trauma informed implementation and program guide founded in restorative justice to address harms and harm reduction amongst African Americans in Oakland.
 The work was then expanded to explore how reevaluating trauma-informed practices amongst clinicians who serve minority communities could result in improved health outcomes and greater partnership between clinicians, their peers and their patients.
 Now with the partnership of the Restorative Justice Practice office at UCSF, Aklilu and the team are hopeful that they can expand the research to create programming opportunities for the School of Nursing community and beyond.